 After a steep learning curve with 4NEC2 I eventually came up with two designs I was happy with.
-A few mad building sessions later and I was in business!
 The antennas did everything that I wanted, and worked great during the event.
 SWR was low, gain was high, and the antennas proved to be very durable.

 In any case, I managed to wheel in some contacts and even ran into a fellow ham while I was there.
 With that grid in the bag it was time to head north again.

 Along with improvements outside the vehicle, I made other improvements inside.
 For power I was using the vehicle itself.
 I connected a tie-in from the main battery to a power pole distribution block in the cab.
-That powered the radio (Yaesu 857) as well as a 120V inverter.
+That powered the Yaesu 857 as well as a 120V inverter.

 I switched the inverter on and off as needed to power the MFJ rotator.
 My antennas provide decent gain, but are not so tightly-focused that they have to be re-pointed for every contact.
 Power draw for the rotator was therefore minimal.